cpeuvrel/float-eval-bash-builtins/README.md

 You can look `test.sh` to see all operations and their combinaisons that are known to work.

 # Not yet supported
-  - Several evaluations at once (with REPLY an array to store the several results).
   - Syntax check
   - Error handling